Ledisi Sings Nina: Recording

 The album was inspired by Nina Simone.

 In 2021, Ledisi began recording the album.
 Live recordings from her 2019 performance with the Metropole Orkest at the Royal Albert Hall in London were also used for the album.
 Ledisi enlisted in the aid of Jules Buckley, who conducted the Metropole Orkest for five songs.
 The Metropole Orkest were credited as featured performers on "Feeling Good", "My Baby Just Cares for Me", "Ne Me Quitte Pas (Don't Leave Me)", "Work Song", and "Four Women".
 The cover version of "Four Women" features American singers Lizz Wright, Alice Smith, and Lisa Fischer, the latter of whom performed the song with Ledisi during their performance at The Royal Albert Hall in London.

 Release and promotion

-On November 28, 2020, American television network PBS aired Ledisi Live: A Tribute to Nina Simone, a con.
+On November 28, 2020, American television network PBS aired Ledisi Live: A Tribute to Nina Simone.
 The concert was recorded at the Smith Center for the Performing Arts in Las Vegas.
 A cover version of Nina Simone's interpretation of "Feeling Good" was released as a single on July 9, 2021.

 On July 17, 2021, Ledisi held a virtual listening party for the album.
 In collaboration with BMG Rights Management, Ledisi Sings Nina released by Listen Back Entertainment on July 23, 2021.
 Shortly after the release of the album, PBS began airing reruns of the concert special Ledisi Live: A Tribute to Nina Simone.
+On April 4, 2022, she performed "Ne Me Quitte Pas (Don't Leave Me)" at the premiere ceremony to the 64th Annual Grammy Awards.
 On April 15, 2022, the album was released on vinyl.